 In 1974 the twins' father took them to Concord, N.C. to visit Gary Basinger's Chang Mu School of Tae Kwon Do.
 Gary became Ricky and Randy's first karate teacher, along with his assistant, Ronnie Gregory.
 The Smith Brothers traveled the sport karate circuit for years under Gary's tutorship racking up wins all over the Southeast.
 “Gary was one of the best sport karate competitors with more grand championship trophies than anyone I know,” said Randy.
 In 1975 the brothers followed Mr. Basinger, changing styles to Kyokushinkai of Oyama under Darrell Wilson, who was personally promoted to 6th dan by Grandmaster Mas Oyama, founder of Kyokushin.

 In 1976 the twins received their first black belt in American Jee Do Kwan from David A. Adams, a pioneer of karate in the Southeast.
-The same year, Ricky and Randy opened their first karate school, Smith Brothers Karate, in China Grove and began their teaching career under Mr. Adam's tutorship.
+The same year, Ricky and Randy opened their first karate school, Smith Brothers Karate, in China Grove and began their teaching career under the tutelage of Mr. Adams.
 The brothers also began their full-contact karate profession under Dave's leadership.
 In the next few years, he coached the twins to a top ranking kickboxing career as they fought some of the best kickboxers of their era, including world champions Tony Lopez, Richard Jackson, and Vernon Mason.
 Ricky is currently 8th degree black belt in American Jee Do Kwan under Mr. Adam’s American Jee Do Kwan Association.
 In 2005 the twins also starred in one of Dave Adams’ films, Angel with a Kick, along with the late martial arts legend Thomas C. LaPuppet.

 In 1977 the Smith Brothers began training American Open Style Karate under Grandmaster Jerry C. Piddington and developed a student-teacher relationship that has lasted to this day.
 The same year Ricky and Randy received their 2nd degree black belts in American Open Style Karate from Hanshi Piddington under the United States Karate Association, signed by O'Sensei Robert Trias (Father of American Karate), along with Cecil Patterson (Father of Tennessee Karate).
 Ricky is now one of Hanshi Piddington’s highest ranking students of 8th degree black belt in American Open Style Karate and Randy is a 7th degree black belt.
 In 1990 Ricky and Randy began teaching American Open Style Karate in their schools and became a lifelong chartered member of Grandmaster Piddington’s American Karate Academies National Association.
 “Hanshi Piddington taught me how to love, teach, and play karate,” said Ricky.